 STEP 3: Mix vinegar with red food coloring if desired.
 I ended up having to use apple cider vinegar.
 Usually, our experiments just include baking soda and vinegar.
 This time I squeezed a few drops of dish soap into the vinegar and gently stirred.

-The dish soap I added gives a much frothier eruption with fun bubbles too!
+TIP: Add dish soap to the vinegar mixture to make for a much frothier eruption with fun bubbles too!

 I gave my son a turkey baster to continue the LEGO volcano eruptions.
 You can deliver the vinegar directly onto the remaining baking soda this way.
 It makes a cool eruption that keeps on going!